 |Steroids and autoimmune||Increased bowel permeability and decreased immunity in bacterial gas entering the bowel wall|

-The clinical presentation is dependent on the cause.
+The clinical presentation depends on the cause.
 Patients with asthma might present with an acute and severe exacerbation of asthma that is complicated by abdominal pain.
-The incidental finding of pneumatosis intestinalis can be later seen in the radiographic evaluation of the patient.
-On the other hand, patients with bowel ischemia or necrotizing enterocolitis are generally very sick, septic, complain of severe abdominal pain and can be in shock.
+The incidental finding of pneumatosis intestinalis can be seen in the radiographic evaluation of the patient.
+On the other hand, patients with bowel ischemia or necrotizing enterocolitis are generally very sick, septic, complain of severe abdominal pain, and may be in shock.
 The finding of pneumatosis intestinalis in these patients is very alarming and warrants urgent surgical intervention to avoid bowel gangrene.

 Pneumatosis intestinalis might be seen on abdominal x-rays but is better visualized on computed tomography scans.
-A computed tomography scan is usually indicated to evaluate the extent of bowel obstruction, ischemia or involvement in the most likely causative disease and the finding of pneumatosis intestinalis just adds more confidence to the diagnosis of bowel ischemia or severe infection.
+A computed tomography scan is usually indicated to evaluate the extent of bowel obstruction, ischemia, or involvement in the most likely causative disease.
+Finding pneumatosis intestinalis adds more confidence to the diagnosis of bowel ischemia or severe infection.

-Contrast-enhanced computed tomography scans are usually not needed in the initial evaluation of pneumatosis intestinalis.
+Contrast-enhanced computed tomography scans are usually not needed for the initial evaluation of pneumatosis intestinalis.
 The most specific sign of pneumatosis intestinalis on computed tomography is radiolucency within the bowel wall.
-The patterns of radiolucency include linear, bubble or curvilinear gas collections.
-Computed tomography scans are also helpful in the visualization of free fluid, soft-tissue thickening and bowel wall edema which are signs suggestive of a life-threatening cause behind the pneumatosis.
+Radiolucency patterns include linear, bubble, or curvilinear gas collections.
+Computed tomography scans are also helpful for visualizing free fluid, soft-tissue thickening, and bowel wall edema, which indicate a life-threatening cause of pneumatosis.